Elasmodiver contains photos of sharks, skates, rays, and chimaera's

 differences in their skeletal structure.
 The upper jaw was fused to the skull,

 the pectoral fins were large and able to flap unlike the rigid fins of sharks

-and their bodies tapered to a thin whip like tail.
+and the rear of their bodies tapered into thin whip-like tails.
 Due to the great distance

-between the chimaeras and the modern elasmobranchs, extant chimaeras are considered in
+between the chimaeras and the modern elasmobranchs, extant chimaeras are placed in

 AN EXPLOSION OF FORMS